Peter Donat: Theatre

+Film and television

 In 1965, he was featured in the cast as Vince Conway on Moment of Truth.
 That series was the only Canadian serial ever broadcast on a commercial television network in the United States.

 His credits include: Mission: Impossible, Banacek, The Waltons, Hawaii Five-O, Mannix, Charlie's Angels, Lou Grant, Baa Baa Black Sheep, Captains and the Kings, Rich Man, Poor Man Book II, The Feather and Father Gang, The Eddie Capra Mysteries, Dallas, Quincy, M.E., Hart to Hart, Hill Street Blues, Simon & Simon, Murder, She Wrote, and the 1976 series Sara.
 He also starred in Cyrano de Bergerac playing the title role, in 1974 on the PBS anthology Theatre in America.
 He was a regular cast member of the 1980s primetime serial, Flamingo Road as Elmo Tyson, in 1993 on the series Time Trax as the antagonist Dr. Mordecai Sahmbi, and more recently had a recurring role as Bill Mulder, Agent Mulder's father, in The X-Files.

 Donat also worked extensively in films.
-Some of his more prominent roles included The Godfather Part II (1974), The Hindenburg (1975), F.I.S.T.
+Some of his more prominent roles included The Hindenburg (1975), F.I.S.T.
 (1978), The China Syndrome (1979), The War of the Roses (1989), Skin Deep (1989) and The Game (1997).
-Donat was a prominent member of the American Conservatory Theater (ACT) in San Francisco for a number of years.
-He was also active in local theater, most notably playing his first singing role as Professor Higgins in the 1988 Cabrillo Stage production of My Fair Lady.
+He was shortlisted to play Tom Hagen in The Godfather (1972), though the role ultimately went to Robert Duvall.
+He would later play Senate Committee lawyer Questadt in The Godfather Part II (1974), and would work with director Francis Ford Coppola again in Tucker: The Man and His Dream (1988).

+He also narrated the biographical film chronicling the life and work of famed mythologist Joseph Campbell, The Hero's Journey: A Biographical Portrait (1987) and moderated the multi-volume video series, The World of Joseph Campbell: Transformation of Myths Through Time (1989), giving insightful commentary and celebrating Campbell's brilliance as a scholar and storyteller.

 Personal life

 Donat was married to actress Michael Learned from 1956 until 1972, when they divorced.
 They had three children — Caleb, Christopher and Lucas.
 From 1983 until his death, he was married to his second wife, Marijke.
 He was a naturalized United States citizen.
-He also narrated the biographical film chronicling the life and work of famed mythologist Joseph Campbell, The Hero's Journey: A Biographical Portrait (1987) and moderated the multi-volume video series, The World of Joseph Campbell: Transformation of Myths Through Time (1989), giving insightful commentary and celebrating Campbell's brilliance as a scholar and storyteller.

 Donat died at his home in Point Reyes Station, California, on September 10, 2018, due to complications of diabetes.
+He was 90.